 This time, although I had the treatment right after the consultation, I didn't feel anywhere near as much pressure as the first time.
 It felt like my practitioner was led by me rather than by what she thought should be done.
 She was just advising accordingly, based on my needs; I was setting the pace.
 And, the cost was much more transparent.
 In Sydney, it was priced per unit.
-But, of course, it's like, how much is a unit of Botox?
+But, of course, it's like, how much is a unit?
 How much does one unit treat and many units will I need in total?
-Whereas, in the UK, it tends to be that Botox is priced by area, so it's much easier to know that if I want to treat my forehead lines, 11s and crow’s feet, it'll cost me X amount.
+Whereas, in the UK, it tends to be priced by area, so it's much easier to know that if I want to treat my forehead lines, 11s and crow’s feet, it'll cost me X amount.

 Well, obviously, Glowday is a great tool for searching for clinics and medically qualified practitioners.
 If you have friends and family who have treatments, recommendations are ideal.
 Other than that, I'd have no qualms booking consultations with a number of practitioners to get a feel for who's right for me.
 It's a bit like buying a house.
 You can walk in and think "this is the one for me".
 Afterall, it's someone you need to be able to trust with your face.
-Although injectables like Botox and fillers are not permanent, they last a significant amount of time, so you want them to be done right.
+Although injectables are not permanent, they last a significant amount of time, so you want them to be done right.
 Make sure your practitioner is medically qualified and make sure you've read some reviews and that you can judge how accurate and reliable those reviews are.

 I hope it's going to change.
 I think it is changing with younger people.
 If you're in the 18-28 age group, you've been exposed to these treatments much more than someone who is maybe 35-40, so it's more normal.
 But the older you are, the less treatments are discussed.

-What lots of people with an untrained eye won't appreciate is that these treatments are common place.
+What lots of people with an untrained eye won't appreciate is that these treatments are pretty common place.
 You generally won't see anyone in the media who hasn't had them.
 So, by not admitting to having them done, it's setting up a false set of ideals that people try to meet.
 For example, Jennifer Aniston looks incredible at 50.
 She doesn't look like any 50 year-old I see at the school gates, and that's because she's had a lot of very subtle, non-invasive work done.
 I think the more famous people are open and honest about treatments they’ve had done, that effect trickles down into wider society.

-Why don’t people talk about treatments like Botox?
+Why don’t people talk about injectable treatments?